-These names here are on the shorter side — each has only one or two syllables.
-This makes them ideal for pairing with a great number of first names.
+We chose the names ahead because they're on the shorter side but still totally beautiful, which makes them ideal for pairing with a huge number of first names.

-Often, longer first names work very well with shorter middle names, and other times, parents like to have names with a similar sound grouped together in a name.
-For example, if you're planning to name your baby Isabella, you might consider a short middle name like Claire, Flo, Bree, or even something like Snow.
-Or if you're planning to name her Charlotte, you might consider a middle name with a similar sound or cadence, such as Joelle, Regan, Vada, or Kyra.
+Often, longer first names work well with shorter middle names, but sometimes, parents simply prefer grouping names with a similar sound.
+For example, if you're planning to name your baby Isabella, you might consider a short middle name like Flo or Bree or even something more creative, like Snow.
+Or if you're planning to name her Charlotte, you might consider a middle name with the same number of syllables, such as Joelle, Regan, Vada or Kyra.

-While we have included a few traditional choices like May, most of these names are a little off the beaten track and may inspire you as you assemble your baby name list.
-Also, there is no reason one of these wouldn't make a perfect first name, either, so don't be put off by the fact we've labeled these middle names.
-They don't have to be!
+While we have included a few more traditional choices below, like May, most of these names are a little off-the-beaten path and may inspire you to stray even further from the path as you assemble your baby name list.
+Also, there's no reason these wouldn't make a perfect first name, either.

 And you'll see personalized content just for you whenever you click the My Feed .